 The key is getting Corrective and Preventative Actions out right when they’re needed.
 If machinery is broken or employees aren’t following proper procedure, what’s more important than getting that corrected right away?
 Paper and spreadsheet-based inspections can’t accomplish that, but mobile safety software can help automate your processes.
 By working on a user-friendly mobile app, inspectors can get details about what constitutes a safety violation or other hazard.
-Even for experienced employees, having a guide that’s just a tap away is a big help when it comes to performing thorough and informed safety inspections.
+Even for experienced employees, having a guide that’s just a tap away is a big help when it comes to performing thorough and informed field safety inspections.

 After an inspector records an observation about improper behavior or notices a machinery defect, mobile apps can instantly create and assign corrective actions to the right person.
 Your team gets to watch their work have a real-time impact, and you cut the time it usually takes to make that happen in half.

 “Your team gets to watch their work have a real-time impact, and you cut the time it usually takes to make that happen in half.”

 Plus, when your team inputs information into mobile safety software, that data can be stored in the cloud instead of a messy filing cabinet.
 Whenever you need it, the information will be readily accessible and easy to reference.

 That data doesn’t lose its usefulness after the problems are corrected, either.
 The more data you collect, the better picture you get of your organization’s successes and failures.
 Integrated business intelligence dashboards aggregate data, making it easy to track trends over time.
 You’ll get a real sense of whether or not the programs you’ve put in place to increase safety actually work, along with the data you need to continuously improve those initiatives.